 From 1996 to 1999, I worked for the Garden Company nursery in Santa Cruz, California, which was a great experience.
 At that time I was lucky to live in a house that was surrounded by a huge amount of land where I could garden to my heart’s content.
 In the summer of 2000, after years of longing to live in the mountains again, I moved to Tahoe.

 The garden at my Tahoe house was a nearly a blank slate when I moved in.
 The front yard consisted of a brown lawn, a Colorado Spruce tree, and a few old Lilacs.
 The rest of the property looked like bare dirt, but as I dug around I discovered that the previous owners had been discarding much of their household waste by burying it in the backyard or dumping it behind the rear fence.
-With the help of my husband, I’ve removed 15,000 pounds worth of garbage so far–old carpet, sheets of plastic, fish tanks, broken windows, an entire old roof, and two large satellite dishes–stuff like that.
-More garbage continues to materialize as the squirrels dig it up.
+We removed 15,000 pounds worth of garbage–old carpet, sheets of plastic, fish tanks, broken windows, an entire old roof, and two large satellite dishes–stuff like that.
+More garbage continued to materialize as the squirrels dug it up.

 With this blog I’m hoping to share what I’ve learned about gardening with native and non-native adapted plants.
 Enjoy!